phandennis/Exam_2420/README.md

 ### Part 2

-Use 'vim <filename>
+Use 'vim <filename>`
-Use 'x' to delete single characters
+Use `x` to delete single characters
-Use 'r' to replace single characters
+Use `r` to replace single characters
-Use ':%s/before/after/g' where before is 'eco' and after is 'echo'
+Use `:%s/before/after/g` where before is 'eco' and after is 'echo'

 ![unedited](./Images/unedited_file.png)